pwall567/kjson-core/README.md

 Similarly, when outputting the items of an array, it can be simpler to add a comma after each item.
 To allow trailing commas in arrays, the option `arrayTrailingComma` can be set to `true`.

+### `maximumNestingDepth`

+Faulty JSON output software &ndash; or malicious actors &ndash; may sometimes cause a sequence of characters representing very deep nesting of objects or arrays to be presented to the parser.
+Very few uses of JSON will require more than about 100 levels of nesting, so a sequence of characters that cause more than a few hundred levels of nesting are almost always the result of an error or a malicious attack.

+The parser needs to allocate a small amount of memory for each level of nesting, and unlimited nesting would cause the process to fail, so the parser limits the number of levels allowed.
+The default maximum nesting level is 1000, which should be more than enough for most uses.
+The limit may be increased (or decreased) by the use of the `maximumNestingDepth` option.

+### `slashSlashComment`

+When this option is set to `true`, single-line comments (starting with `//` and ending with a newline or carriage return) may be included anywhere spaces would be allowed in the JSON data (that is, not in the middle of a string or number, but anywhere between tokens).

+### `slashStarComment`

+When this option is set to `true`, delimited comments (starting with `/*` and ending with `*/`) may be included anywhere spaces would be allowed in the JSON data (see [above](#slashslashcomment)).

 ## Class Diagram

 This class diagram may help to explain the main classes and interfaces and the inheritance and interface implementation